Vijay9397/GCT-Case-Study/README.md

 - **Upload**: Each file is saved to both local disk and S3 using Node-RED.
 - **Trigger**: AWS Lambda processes every new file uploaded to S3.
 - **Output**: A summary file with stats and alerts is saved to a second S3 bucket.
+- **Dashboard**: Data visualized using AWS Glue, Athena, and QuickSight.

 ---